MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ## Test failover

+By default, both your Azure SQL database failover group and Azure Traffic Manager supports automatic failover.

-In this section, you fail your primary database server and cluster over to the secondary database server and cluster, and then fail back using the Azure portal.
+To test failover, you manually fail your primary database server and cluster over to the secondary database server and cluster, and then fail back using the Azure portal in this section.

-### Failover Azure SQL Database
+### Failover to the secondary site

-Follow instructions in [3 - Test failover](/azure/azure-sql/database/failover-group-add-single-database-tutorial?view=azuresql-db&preserve-view=true&tabs=azure-portal#3---test-failover) to fail your failover group over to the secondary server, then return to this document.
+Execute the following steps to fail over to the secondary site including database server and cluster.

-### Failover WLS cluster

-Find the name of your resource group where the primary WLS cluster is deployed, for example, *wls-cluster-westus-ejb120523*.
-Then follow similar instructions in [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster), but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.

-Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myPrimaryEndpoint* becomes *Degraded*.

-Return back to the browser tab of the sample app, refresh the page, you should see *504 Gateway Time-out* or *502 Bad Gateway* as both endpoints of the Traffic Manager become *Degraded*.

-Then switch to the browser tab where you stopped all VMs in the secondary cluster, follow instructions to failover WLS cluster.

-1. Select VM **adminVM**.
-Select **Start**.
-1. Monitor event **Starting virtual machine** for *adminVM* in **Notifications** pane, wait until it becomes **Started virtual machine**.
-1. Switch to the browser tab of WebLogic Server AdministrationConsole for the secondary cluster, refresh the page until you see the welcome page for login.
+1. Switch to the browser tab of your Azure SQL Database failover group.
-1. Switch back to the browser tab where all VMs in the secondary cluster are listed.
-For VM *mspVM1*, *mspVM2* and *mspVM3*, select to open and then select **Start**.
-1. Monitor events **Starting virtual machine** for VM *mspVM1*, *mspVM2* and *mspVM3* in **Notifications** pane, wait until they become **Started virtual machine**.
+1. Select **Failover** > **Yes**.
+Wait until it completes.
-1. Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Online*.
+1. Switch to the browser tab where two endpoints of your Traffic Manager profile are listed.
+Select the primary endpoint *myPrimaryEndpoint*.
+1. Select **Disabled** for **Status**, select **Save**.
+Wait until it completes.
+Wait an extra minute so that the Traffic Manager routes the traffic to the secondary endpoint.
 1. Swtich to the browser tab of the sample app, refresh the page, you should see the same data persisted in application data table and session table displayed in the UI.

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui-failover.png" alt-text="Screenshot of the sample application UI after failover." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui-failover.png":::

    If you don't see the similar UI, that's may be because the Traffic Manager is taking time to update DNS to point to the failover site, or your browser cached the DNS name resolution result that points to the failed site.
-Wait a few minutes and refresh the page again.
+Wait for a while and refresh the page again.

-### Fail back
+### Fail back to the primary site

-Execute the following steps to failback to the primary database server and cluster.
+Execute the following steps to failback to the primary site including database server and cluster.

-1. Follow instructions in [3 - Test failover](/azure/azure-sql/database/failover-group-add-single-database-tutorial?view=azuresql-db&preserve-view=true&tabs=azure-portal#3---test-failover) to fail your failover group back to the primary server, then return to this document.
-1. Switch to the browser tab where you stopped all VMs in the primary cluster.
-   1. Select VM **adminVM**.
-Select **Start**.
-   1. Monitor event **Starting virtual machine** for *adminVM* in **Notifications** pane, wait until it becomes **Started virtual machine**.
-   1. Switch to the browser tab of WebLogic Server AdministrationConsole for the primary cluster, refresh the page until you see the welcome page for login.
-   1. Switch back to the browser tab where all VMs in the primary cluster are listed.
-For VM *mspVM1*, *mspVM2* and *mspVM3*, select to open and then select **Start**.
-   1. Monitor events **Starting virtual machine** for VM *mspVM1*, *mspVM2* and *mspVM3* in **Notifications** pane, wait until they become **Started virtual machine**.
-   1. Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myPrimaryEndpoint* becomes *Online*.
+1. Switch to the browser tab of your Azure SQL Database failover group.
-1. Follow instructions in [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster) to stop all VMs in the secondary cluster.
+1. Select **Failover** > **Yes**.
+Wait until it completes.
-1. Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Degraded*.
+1. Switch to the browser tab where the primary endpoint *myPrimaryEndpoint* of your Traffic Manager is displayed.
+1. Select **Enabled** for **Status**, select **Save**.
+Wait until it completes.
+Wait an extra minute so that the Traffic Manager routes the traffic back to the primary endpoint.
 1. Swtich to the browser tab of the sample app, refresh the page, you should see the same data persisted in application data table and session table displayed in the UI.

    :::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI after fail back." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

    If you don't see the similar UI, that's may be because the Traffic Manager is taking time to update DNS to point to the failover site, or your browser cached the DNS name resolution result that points to the failed site.
-Wait a few minutes and refresh the page again.
+Wait for a while and refresh the page again.

 ## Clean up resources